 When a discrepancy is identified in an inspection, you can immediately alert your maintenance team or automatically create a work order in your maintenance system via an API integration.
 Cross-referencing this information with a preventive maintenance schedule and diagnostics data allows your maintenance team to stay up-to-speed the next time a vehicle comes into the shop.

 Manage your fleet maintenance with Samsara + Fleetio

 Integrating Samsara with Fleetio’s maintenance platform makes it simple for your fleet to reduce downtime, improve utilization, and make maintenance a priority.
 With tools that help you analyze data from your vehicles and drivers, you can gain actionable insights that help automate vehicle health.

 Samsara’s plug-and-play hardware and intuitive software pulls engine data in real time to quickly identify issues, monitor vehicle performance, schedule regular check-ups, and track historic vehicle faults to inform procurement and utilization plans.

-Fleetio’s integration with Samsara makes it possible for shared customers to sync key maintenance data between both programs—such as odometer readings, fault codes, and DVIR exceptions—to help improve preventative maintenance workflows and full lifecycle cost reporting.
+Fleetio’s integration with Samsara makes it possible for shared customers to sync key maintenance data between both programs—such as odometer readings, fault codes, and DVIR exceptions—to help improve preventive maintenance workflows and full lifecycle cost reporting.
 By bringing Samsara data into Fleetio, customers can also leverage this data to create reports that can be easily customized, saved, scheduled and exported.

 To learn more about the Samsara & Fleetio integration, check out the Fleetio App Directory.